thomasjachmann/crony/Readme.md

 CRONY
 =====

-Crony is a template project to implement a crontab like scheduler. [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler) is used for scheduling and [foreman](https://github.com/ddollar/foreman) is used for running the scheduler.
+Crony is a template project to implement a cron like scheduler. [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler) is used for scheduling and [foreman](https://github.com/ddollar/foreman) is used for running the scheduler.
 This makes it perfect for a deployment on [heroku](http://heroku.com)'s [Caledon Cedar](http://devcenter.heroku.com/articles/cedar) stack.

 Usage